 The Bachelor of Health Science (Chinese Medicine) at Torrens University is a 4-year intensive program and the highest level of undergraduate Chinese medicine training available in Australia (AQF level 7).
 Join us as we interview Lea, our current student in her final year of study, as she explains what studying Chinese Medicine is like.

 What made you interested in studying Chinese Medicine?

 I grew up in a household where natural therapies were the go-to medicine when I was sick.
 From when I was a teenager my mum would take me to a Chinese medicine practitioner.
-As I got older I found what he did more and more intriguing and amazing and there just came a time where I realized this is what I needed to study.
+As I got older I found what he did more and more intriguing and amazing and there just came a time where I realised this is what I needed to study.
 Throughout my life I would always tell friends to take this herb or try this tea when they were sick.
-I guess trying to help people has always been there for me, even before I realized it was what I wanted to do!
+I guess trying to help people has always been there for me, even before I realised it was what I wanted to do!

 “My absolute most favourite thing is having clients come back and seeing them feeling better week to week from our treatments and herbs.”

 How do you manage the demands of study with work?

 A work/life balance can be quite tricky.
 The study load in this course isn’t light, there’s always more reading or research to be done, and the expectations are high.
 Nevertheless, not only is the course progression flexible, but we’re all passionate about what we learn and this degree truly changes your life.

 What is your favourite part about studying at Torrens University?

 The teachers – I think we’re really lucky in that every teacher also practices Traditional Chinese Medicine (TCM) so they always have great insights from their own clinical practice.
 I also love how small our campus is and the community atmosphere that comes from always seeing familiar faces around.